comit-network/RFCs/RFC-002-SWAP.md

 An identifier to which the ownership of a given asset can be transferred.

-Typically, a Bitcoin public key or an Ethereum account.

 ### Swap Protocol

 A protocol that defines the steps, transactions and communications needed to proceed with an atomic swap.

-Typically, [RFC-003](wip).
+[RFC-003](wip) is an available swap protocol.
 However, it is not limited to [RFC-003](wip) and this RFC is expected to be the building block for other swap protocols.

 ## SWAP REQUEST